There are few countries that enjoy a cozier, put-your-feet-up Christmas than Ireland.

 With its crackling open fire and rich Georgian drawing rooms, and the deep sofas and flowing champagne to get you in the spirit, the five-star Merrion Hotel is impossibly atmospheric at Christmastime.

-Old world civility and elegance meet with WiFi and the 21st century at this Dublin hotel without missing a beat.
-The Merrion’s hospitality and superior service make this venue one of the great hotels of the world.
+Old-world civility and elegance meet with WiFi and the 21st century at this Dublin hotel without missing a beat.
+The Merrion’s hospitality and superior service make this venue one of the great hotels in the world.

 Dromoland Castle, Co Clare